-HTTP or HTTPS status codes are issued by a server when a client makes a request to the server when you visit a website.
+HTTPS or HTTP status codes are issued by a server when a client makes a request to the server when you visit a website.
 The hosting server sends the codes to the requesting device.
 These codes let the requesting device know how to handle the connection.
 Essentially, the hosting server tells the requesting device how to handle the request and what to do next.

-There are five standard classes of status codes:
+There are five standard classes of hypertext transfer protocol (HTTP) status codes:

 - 1XX informational response (request received) - no errors